xultaeculcis/ml-project-cookiecutter/{{ cookiecutter.repo_name }}/docs/guides/tests.md

 pytest
 ```

+???+ note
-> NOTE: Pre-commit hooks will only run those tests marked as `unit`.
+    Pre-commit hooks will only run those tests marked as `unit`.